dianalin2/git-example/README.md

 Hello, world!

-This is my first Git repo
+This is my first Git repo.
+This is an edit.